-As suggested in the first note in ISO/IEC 23009-1 [1], clause 5.8.4.6 concerning Frame-Packing, Players shall ignore Representations if the scheme or the value for all FramePacking elements are not recognized by the Player.
+As suggested in the first note in ISO/IEC 23009-1 [49], clause 5.8.4.6 concerning Frame-Packing, Players shall ignore Representations if the scheme or the value for all Frame-Packing elements are not recognized by the Player.

-Players shall ignore a parent element if the scheme or the value for the EssentialProperty child element is not recognized by the Player (as suggested by the note in ISO/IEC 23009-1 [1], clause 5.8.4.8).
+Players shall ignore a parent element if the scheme or the value for the EssentialProperty child element is not recognized by the Player (as suggested by the note in ISO/IEC 23009-1 [49], clause 5.8.4.8).

-Players shall be able to process correctly any EssentialProperty or SupplementalProperty descriptors present within the MPD element, as permitted by ISO/IEC 23009-1 [1].
+Players shall be able to process correctly any EssentialProperty or SupplementalProperty descriptors present within the MPD element, as permitted by ISO/IEC 23009-1 [49].

-For the case when MPD@type="dynamic" the player shall be able to support the download and playback of (periodically) updated MPD's following the supported MPD elements and attribute changes and contstraints defined in section 4.8.
+For the case when MPD@type="dynamic" the player shall be able to support the download and playback of (periodically) updated MPD's following the supported MPD elements and attribute changes and contstraints defined in clause 4.8 of the present document.